669 words

 }

-Now, create a storage account and upload it:
+Then spin up a storage account and push it:

 resource "azurerm_storage_blob" "example" {